NuGet/docs.microsoft.com-nuget/docs/Tools/nuget-exe-CLI-Reference.md

 ##  list

 Displays a list of packages from a given source.
-If no sources are specified, all sources defined in the global configuration file, `%AppData%\NuGet\NuGet.config`, are used.
-If `NuGet.config` specifies no sources, then `list` uses the default feed (nuget.org).
+If no sources are specified, all sources defined in the global configuration file, `%AppData%\NuGet\NuGet.Config`, are used.
+If `NuGet.Config` specifies no sources, then `list` uses the default feed (nuget.org).

 ### Usage